 Companies in this industry make equipment used in telephone, data, radio and TV broadcast, and wireless communications networks.
 Major companies include Apple, Cisco Systems, Motorola Solutions, and QUALCOMM (all based in the US), as well as Alcatel-Lucent (France), Ericsson (Sweden), Huawei (China), Nokia (Finland), and Samsung (South Korea).

-About 80 percent of US industry revenue comes from equipment for wireless communications (including radio and TV); about 20 percent comes from equipment for line-based communications.
+About 80% of US industry revenue comes from equipment for wireless communications (including radio and TV); about 20% comes from equipment for line-based communications.
 The industry produces transmitters and receivers (including satellites); signal boosters; signal processors; connecting devices; power supplies; switches; and phones.